shmulif/Mafia/README.md

 **Mafia game for iOS**

 Before working on this it is important to be familiar with the rules of Mafia.
-You can check out this Wikipedia page https://en.wikipedia.org/wiki/Mafia_(party_game)
+You can check out this Wikipedia article https://en.wikipedia.org/wiki/Mafia_(party_game)

 **Description:**